DivyaGSun/DivyaGSun.github.io/README.md

 3. mRNA_to_protein and percentage_GC_content are short bioinformatics projects <br />
 4. project0 and simulations are longer python projects <br />
 - The project0 is a tic tac toe game with a user interactive, computer vs user tic tac toe, where user can specify board size and sequence that constitutes a win in python <br />
-- Simulations is a tic tac toe, where it is computer vs. computer, with differnt AI levels in python
+- Simulations is a tic tac toe, where it is computer vs. computer, with different AI levels in python